Update on Courses & Maintenance Training during Covid-19

 At Outspoken Cycles we take the health and safety of our staff and customers extremely seriously.
-We are delighted to be running our leisure and accredited bike maintenance courses again as lockdown eases.
-In order to make sure these courses are as safe as possible, while maintaining our high levels of quality, we have made some changes to the ways we run the sessions, as well as implementing various health and safety measures.
+In order to make sure courses and any teaching is as safe as possible, while maintaining our high levels of quality, we have made some changes to the ways we run the sessions, as well as implementing various health and safety measures.

-We continue to monitor the situation with Corvid-19 closely and we are following the regulations from the government.
+We continue to monitor the situation with Covid-19 closely and we are following the regulations from the government.

 Below are the measures we have put in place.